dschmenk/PLASMA/README.md

 ### Function Definitions

-Function definitions in PLASMA is what really seperates PLASMA from a low level language like assembly, or even a language like FORTH.
+Function definitions in PLASMA are what really separate PLASMA from a low level language like assembly, or even a language like FORTH.
 The ability to pass in arguments and declare local variables provides PLASMA with a higher language feel and the ability to easily implement recursive functions.

 ### Expressions and Statements

 #### Expressions

-Exressions are comprised of operators and operations.
-Operator precedence follows address, arithmatic, binary, and logical from highest to lowest.
-Parantheses can be used to force operations to happen in a specific order.
+Expressions are comprised of operators and operations.
+Operator precedence follows address, arithmetic, binary, and logical from highest to lowest.
+Parentheses can be used to force operations to happen in a specific order.

 ##### Address Operators